 0845 123 2384

-Murdered Abroad (formerly SAMM Abroad) exists especially for people in the UK whose loved ones are the victims of murder or manslaughter overseas.
-Murdered Abroad is run by volunteers who have each personally experienced this tragedy.
+Murdered Abroad exists especially for people in the UK whose loved ones are the victims of murder or manslaughter overseas.
+Murdered Abroad is run by volunteers, all of whom have been bereaved by a homicide abroad.

 Murdered Abroad was established in 2001.
 Our strength lies in regular contact via the Helpline/or email contact and our members getting together at *quarterly regional meetings.
 Speaking to others who have experienced a similar tragedy alleviates much of the isolation that families feel following a homicide abroad.
 Meetings allow the exchange of ideas and experiences whilst supporting each other.
 Membership is free and confidential.
 We also operate a dedicated telephone support Helpline.